-IUCN Red List Status: Endangered
+IUCN Red List Status: Vulnerable

 Distribution: North Atlantic and Arctic Ocean; breeding colonies in Britain are mainly on north and west coasts.
 Well-known colonies on Skomer Island (Pembrokeshire), Bempton on Humberside and Portland Bill in Dorset.

 Habitat: Open sea, grassy cliff-tops and islands, boulders at the foot of steep cliffs.

 Description: Stocky build, very large triangular bill which is bright red, blue and yellow in the summer.
 Black and white plumage; orange, webbed feet.

 Size: Body:- 30cm; Wing length:- males, 147 - 170mm.
 Females, 146 - 168mm.
 Weight:- males, 345 - 488g.
 Females, 310 - 345g.

 Food: Sand eels in summer.
 Also whitebait or fish larvae.

 The puffin's distinctive bill has given it the nicknames of 'sea parrot' and 'bottle nose'.
 Although it looks a bit like a penguin or a parrot, it is actually related to the auk family - its close, larger relatives being razorbills and guillemots.Read More: Breeding